straightdave/arion/README.md

 **TL;DR**, let's see some examples below.

 ## Console Mode
-To use _postgal_ in command line.
+Use _postgal_ as a command line tool.

 ### Read endpoint list

-_postgal_ can list simple endpoints of gRPC services defined in your pb.go file.
+The _postgal_ can list simple endpoints of gRPC services defined in your `pb.go` file with `-i` flag.
-You can use `-i` simply to see whether your PostGal is ok or not:
+It would show the service names (yes! plural) and their endpoints like this:

 ```
 $ ./postgal -i
 Myapp
 > Hello
 ```

+A simple `-i` command like this is usually used to check the generated _postgal_ is working.

 ### Read endpoint info

+Still with `-i` which indicates it's the getting-information mode, then a `-e` with the endpoint name given.
+Of note if there's several services defined in the `pb.go` you should give full name of the endpoint `<service>#<endpoint>`.
+This would show the request and response details:

 ```
 $ ./postgal -i -e Hello